 major macro economic indicators

-- Advanced social convergence: per capital GDP (as PPP) = 63% of European average
+- Advanced social convergence: per capita GDP (as PPP) = 63% of European average

 - Tourist attractiveness and long coastline